MikhailRyazanov/plot-clutter/README.md

 # Demo of output cluttering by Matplotlib plot directive

 [Matplotlib plot directive](https://matplotlib.org/stable/api/sphinxext_plot_directive_api.html)
-in some cases copies unnecessary files to the output directory.
+in some cases copies unnecessary files to the output directory, and in some cases the necessary files are not copied.
 This is a minimal working example for
 [issue #24005](https://github.com/matplotlib/matplotlib/issues/24005).